miketang84/bamboo/doc/myfirstproject.md

 	cd myfirstapp_dir
 	sudo bamboo start 					-- launching the applicaiton of myfirstapp

 After typing `http://localhost:6767/` in the browser, it works well if the `Welcome to Bamboo` shows up.
 In addition to `bamboo createapp myproject`, the Bamboo web framework provides a set of command lines for convenience.
+The common used commands follows as (for details, you can refer to chapter [command] (command.md)):

 	bamboo createapp myproject				-- generate several folds for each application bamboo createplugin plugin_name			-- create a plugin for better reuse